 The intent of the Benchmark is that if Enron does not add value to Co-op City, Enron will not be compensated.
 Enron benefits only when Co-op City’s cost of energy and steam is low and the value of the Project is maximized.
 All value created through the AMA will be shared equally by Co-op City and Enron.
 This structure is the only way to ensure that here too, our interests are aligned.

-Enron will purchase the right to toll through the LM6000 generator for the first four years of commercial operations as further described in Power Purchase Agreement (“PPA”) section below.
+Enron will purchase the right to toll through the LM6000 generator [unit instead of generator?] for the first four years of commercial operations as further described in Power Purchase Agreement (“PPA”) section below.
 The PPA will limit the AMA scope to Co-op City’s power and steam load as well as the LM2500 generator for the first four years of commercial operations.
 When the PPA expires, Enron will either manage the LM600 generator under the AMA.

 Enron estimates that based on current market conditions and the limited scope of the AMA during the first four years, it will generate $1,250,000 per year of value to Co-op City above and beyond the PPA value to Co-op City as described further below.